Life settlement: Transaction parties

 A policyowner or the insured may contact a life settlement provider, financial advisor, or life settlement broker regarding the sale of a life insurance policy.
 Financial advisors may use life settlement brokers to access life settlement providers, or they may go directly to life settlement providers.
 Financial advisors and life settlement brokers represent the policyowner regarding the sale of a life insurance policy.
 Life settlement providers purchase policies and either retain ownership of those policies, or they sell pools of policies to institutional investors.
-Expected returns for the buyer range from 8 to 10 percent after fees.
+Expected returns for the buyer range from 8 to 10 per cent after fees.

+Until 2022, one of the largest life settlement providers was GWG, which purchased over $3 billion of life settlements.
+However, GWG declared bankruptcy in 2022, and it has subsequently come under scrutiny by regulators, journalists, and attorneys who say it inappropriately marketed its investments to mom-and-pop investors.
+As of 2025, the largest buyers in the U.S. are Coventry Direct and Abacus Life.
+The number of life settlement providers (buyers) is growing, with 22 licensed in California alone.

 Transaction process

 In a life settlement transaction, the insured completes an application.
 Once they receive a formal offer from a life settlement provider, the insured receives a “closing” package containing documents to formalize their acceptance of the life settlement exchange offer.
 The client signs transfer-of-ownership forms to complete the transaction.

 Regulation

 Forty three states, approximately 90% of the United States population, is regulated by life settlement laws.
 However, New Mexico and Michigan only regulate viatical settlements, while Wyoming, South Dakota, Missouri, Alabama, and South Carolina, and Washington, D.C. neither regulate viatical settlements nor life settlements.
 However, some states, like Maryland, refer to any life settlement as a viatical settlement.

 The Life Insurance Settlement Association (LISA) is a nonprofit created in 1994 to promote legislation and regulation in the industry.
 Members include brokers, providers, investors, and others.
 The association annually awards the Alan H. Buerger (AHB) award for Industry Leadership.

 The Institutional Longevity Markets Association, Inc. (ILMA) is a trade association formed to regulate the life settlement and longevity marketplace.

 The European Life Settlement Association (ELSA) represents European investors, service providers and intermediaries.
 Founded in 2009, it sets standards for the European life settlement industry.